 A person that crosses a state line must use the lower exemption from those states.
 A person who is close to the poverty line may pay the filing fee in installments.
 But paying a filing fee in installments makes his petition extremely likely to be dismissed if the payment deadline is missed and paying a fee in installments draws unwanted attention to his case.

 No individual may file under any chapter of the Bankruptcy Code unless he or she has, within 180 days before filing, received credit counseling.
 11 U.S.C. §§ 109, 111.
 If a debt management plan is developed during required credit counseling, it must be filed with the court.
-After filing certain documents must be filed with the court and the trustee by your attorney.
+Certain documents must be provided to the court and trustee by your attorney.
 The case is automatically dismissed if these documents are not filed.
 Here is the checklist of needed documents.

 A debtor cannot file under any Chapter if, during the prior 180 days, a prior bankruptcy petition was dismissed due to the debtor’s willful failure to appear before the court or comply with orders of the court or if the debtor voluntarily dismissed after creditors sought relief from the bankruptcy court to recover property upon which they hold liens.
 11 U.S.C. §§ 109(g), 362(d) and (e).